dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 }
 ```

+Your project may or may not have data that needs to be serialized or saved to a server, but most likely it will have some data structures that you need to think about.

 ## To Turn In:
 * 3 Wiki Pages:
-    * Initial Sketches:  Sketches of each view of your product (photos of paper) posted on github wiki
+    * Sketches:  Initial sketches of each view of your product (photos of paper) posted on github wiki
     * Mockups:
         * Higher fidelity mockups submitted as [figma](https://www.figma.com) links - link from your github wiki!
         * A flow diagram/site map showing how your views interconnect (can be hand drawn) or can just be figma connections.